dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 So we made a new method that takes a reference to `self` and returns a `String`.

-> By now you've seen us use two different types of something calles self:
+> By now you've seen us use two different types of something called "self":
 > - `Self` in the `new` method
 > - `self` in the `render` method
 >
 > The way I keep them separated in my head is like this:
-> - `Self` _always points to the type of the thing you're in._<br>
+> - `Self` _points to the type._<br>
 > 	It's like in our case we COULD use `Board` but because `Self` means the same thing and never changes even if we change
 > 	the struct name, it's more "stable".
-> - `self` _always points to the instance._<br>
+> - `self` _points to the instance._<br>
 > 	An instance will have data associated with it so we can access it.
 > 	A type has no data, only types.

-Then we make a new mutable `String` called `output` and then iterate in a nested loop over each tile and push into this `output` what the tile we find should be displayed as before returning it.
+Then we make a new mutable `String` called `output` and iterate in a nested loop over each tile and push into `output` what the tile we match should be displayed as, before returning it.

-Note in the code above we use two different methods on `output`: `push_str` and `push`.
+Note in the code above, we use two different methods on `output`: `push_str` and `push`.
 That's because a line break `\n` is a `char` and those can be pushed into a `String` much faster than other string slices.

 We also opted for a tile being 2 characters long from the terminal perspective.
-That's what the original games does, I'm just trying to stay consistent.
+That's what the original games does, (I'm just trying to stay consistent).
 You're welcome to change it to anything you like.

-Running `cargo run` now we still get a few warnings about unused options, which is fair, but we also get a big empty blob that gets printed.
+Running `cargo run`, we still get a few warnings about unused options, which is fair, but we also get a big empty blob that gets printed.
-Functionally this is right, there is a boad that is just completely empty so really we don't print anything for `Tile::Empty`.
+Functionally this is correct, there is a board that is just completely empty so we really don't print anything for `Tile::Empty`.
-But we're missing a refernce to where the board starts and ends to really get it.
+But we're missing a refernce to where the board starts and ends to really see the empty board.
 So let's add a frame that surrounds the board:

 ```rust {data-file="main.rs", data-fold="['1-20']", hl_lines=[22, 25, 34, 36]}